crabarca/crabarca.github.io/content/blog/manual-gh-workflow-approval.md

 ```

 So, the runners will be kept allocated till an approval, cancel or timeout is detected.
 Always analyse your use-case carefully!

+Disclaimer: This is a experimental series of short blog posts aimed to be in the 2-3 minutes reading range covering cloud, software or miscellaneous topics.